-Livingstone Range School Division scholarships - There are typically 3 distinct scholarships administered by LRSD Central Office.
+Livingstone Range School Division scholarships - There are 3 distinct scholarships administered by LRSD Central Office.
 The application deadline for these three scholarships is MAY 15th, 2020.
 Please book a time with Lettie to get help with your applications for these or any other scholarships!
 Applications are to be submitted to each school Principal for review and submission to LRSD.

-- Livingstone Macleod Association Bursary Fund ($2,000 for grade 12 graduates pursuing a career in the trades with training at Olds College, Lethbridge College, SAIT and NAIT -if unavailable at SAIT)
+- Livingstone Macleod Association Bursary Fund ($2,000 for grade 12 graduates pursuing a career in the trades with training at Olds College, Lethbridge College, SAIT and NAIT - if unavailable at SAIT).
+APPLICATION FORM

-- ENMAX Environmental Leadership Scholarship ($1,000 for grade 12 graduates with 65% GPA who are pursuing environmental studies)
+- ENMAX Environmental Leadership Scholarship ($1,000 for grade 12 graduates with 65% GPA who are pursuing environmental studies).
+APPLICATION FORM

 RESP information in 3 minutes!
 This YouTube video may be of interest if you are looking for quick information about the Registered Education Savings Program.
 Taking advantage of the up to $7200.00 in government contributions is a great way to help a student save for post secondary education.
 The government of Canada provides further information about Using your RESP when it's time to start withdrawing funds for your student's post-secondary studies.

 Scholarships Canada - You can create a profile and this website will match you with potential scholarships.
 It takes time to sort through the list, but it could pay off in big dollars!

 Scholar Tree - Similar to Scholarships Canada; create a profile and review scholarship suggestions based on your personal information.